 In line with our commitment to operating excellence and quality, at Fluidra we pay special attention to all incidents, claims, and unhappiness reported by customers in relation to the products the Group makes and/or sells through different transactional surveys and by drilling down on comments on other platforms.
-In 2022 we received a total of 1,942 complaints (2,580 in 2021), absolutely all of which were analyzed and solved over the year.
+In 2022 we received a total of 1,942 complaints (2,580 in 2021), absolutely all 1.
+Our company 6.
+Social well-being of which were analyzed and solved over the vear8.